Renault Master E-TECH performance, top speed & motor

-The Renault Master Z.E. has modest performance, but it can cope with reasonable loads
+The Renault Master E-TECH has modest performance, but it can cope with reasonable loads

 Some electric cars make a show of their searing acceleration.
-And while most electric vehicles are rapid off the line, the sheer size and bulk of the Renault Master Z.E. means it’s not one of them.
-The Master has a 75bhp electric motor, but the addition of the 33kWh battery to the large Master body bumps up its kerbweight to two tonnes unladen, so performance is blunted.
+And while most electric vehicles are rapid off the line, the sheer size and bulk of the Renault Master E-TECH means it’s not one of them.
+The Master has a 75bhp electric motor, but the addition of the 52kWh battery to the large Master body bumps up its kerbweight, so performance is blunted.

-Still, the Master Z.E. is fast enough to keep pace with traffic, as long as you don’t press the Eco button.
-This limits the Master’s top speed to 50mph, which is good for energy saving, but throttle response is also dulled, making the van seem slow off the line.
+Still, the Master E-TECH is fast enough to keep up with traffic, as long as you don’t press the Eco button.
+This limits top speed to 50mph, which is good for energy saving, but throttle response is also dulled, making the van seem slow off the line.
 You feel like you need to push the throttle harder to compensate for the poor response, thereby cancelling out the positive effect the Eco button is supposed to have.

-Renault Master Z.E. electric motor, 0-62mph and acceleration
+Renault Master E-TECH electric motor, 0-62mph and acceleration

-The 75bhp electric motor is sourced from the ZOE electric supermini, so it’s only a modest performer – in comparison, the forthcoming Volkswagen e-Crafter has a 134bhp electric motor, so will easily be able to outsprint the Master Z.E.
-There’s no official 0-62mph time for the Renault, but the same electric motor in the Kangoo Z.E. gives it a 0-62mph time of 14 seconds, so the Master’s not going to be any quicker than that.
+The 75bhp electric motor is sourced from the ZOE electric supermini, so it’s only a modest performer – in comparison, the Ford E-Transit has a 181bhp electric motor, so can easily outsprint the Master E-TECH There’s no official 0-62mph time for the Renault, but the same electric motor in the old Kangoo E-TECH compact van returned a 0-62mph time of 14 seconds, so the Master’s not going to be any quicker than that.

 In This Review

-- 2Range, battery & chargingIts sheer size means the Renault Master Z.E. is compromised in terms of driving range
+- 2Range, battery & chargingIts sheer size means the Renault Master E-TECH is compromised in terms of driving range

-- 4Electric motor, drive & performance - currently readingThe Renault Master Z.E. has modest performance, but it can cope with reasonable loads
+- 4Performance, motor & drive - currently readingThe Renault Master E-TECH has modest performance, but it can cope with reasonable loads

-- 5Interior & comfortFunction beats form in the utilitarian Renault Master Z.E. cab
+- 5Interior, dashboard & comfortFunction beats form in the utilitarian Renault Master E-TECH cab